BhuvanK123/MapMates/README.md

 # 🗺️ MapMates

 **MapMates** is a lightweight geography puzzle game built with Flutter.
 It was inspired by the popular game **GeoConnections**, which challenges players to make clever links between countries, cities, and regions.
-I loved the concept—but wanted to create a simpler, beginner-friendly version focused just on matching countries by continent.
+I liked the concept—but wanted to create a simpler, beginner-friendly version focused just on matching countries by continent.

 This is my prototype: a clean, minimal game where you tap four countries that belong to the same continent.
 It’s a fun way to sharpen your geography skills and explore how puzzle logic works in Flutter.
+Planning on adding more features in future updates.

 ---